navein-kumar/wazuh-misp-ioc/README.md

 4. **MISP API errors:**
    - Check circuit breaker status in logs
    - Verify MISP API key and URL
+   - If MISP is down for long: circuit breaker uses adaptive backoff up to 1 week and the processor auto-resumes.
+To disable pausing and continue parsing (risk of cache misses), set `PAUSE_ON_MISP_OUTAGE=false`.

 ### Log Analysis
 ```bash